firstandthird/hapi-job-queue/README.md

  - `connectionUrl` - mongodb connection url
  - `endpoint` - Path for api endpoint.
 Set to false to disable. (default: false)
+ - `auth` - Auth strategy to use for api endpoints. (default: false)
  - `concurrentTasks` - Number of instances of `method` that can run simultaneously.
 Note: This is limited on a per job basis.
 Two jobs running at the same time will each have a max of `concurrentTasks`. (default: 5)
  - `collection` - DB collection to use. (default: Jobs)
  - `jobs` - Array of job objects.